gziz/repo2text/README.md

 ### General Settings

 - **Exclude Hidden Directories**: When enabled, directories starting with "." will be excluded (recommended for performance)
-- **Max File Size (KB)**: Files larger than this size will be excluded to prevent token limit issues
+- **Max File Size (MB)**: Files larger than this size will be excluded to prevent token limit issues

 ### Template Customization